How Novelty & Over-Sized Drinks Can Increase A Bar's Liability

-If a given patron has any familiarity with alcohol, they'll roughly know what a standard beer, glass of wine, or serving of liquor "means."
+If a given patron has any familiarity with alcohol, they'll probably have at least a rough idea how much a standard beer, glass of wine, or serving of liquor contributes to their level of inebriation.
 For example, most men of normal size know they can have a couple of regular beers in an hour and a half or so and be fine.
 But with novelty drinks, they not only might be served too much alcohol, they might not even know that they're drinking too much.

-Here are just some examples of the extreme serving sizes that bars are serving to their customers that we've encountered in our years as Dram Shop lawyers:
+Here are just some examples of the extreme alcohol serving sizes bars are serving to their customers that we've encountered in our years as Dram Shop lawyers:

 - The Fishbowl Full of Alcohol - A typical serving size of alcohol is 1.5 ounces should be consumed in about an hour.
 A novelty drink like the fish bowl can have over thirteen ounces of alcohol in it.
 One recipe for a Fish Bowl contains five ounces of vodka, five ounces of rum, and three ounces of Blue Curacao.